 The first word Zach Woliner ever spoke was “Ernie,” the name of the orange half of the famous Sesame Street duo Bert and Ernie.
 Over the next three decades, Zach’s childhood affinity for the Muppets would become a lifelong passion, a hobby, and, if Zach has his way, a career.

 In 2008, Zach created his own puppet, Wally Wackiman, a Jewish, self-aware character who advocates puppet freedom and equality with humans.
 Since then, Zach has strived to balance his art with daily life and turn his aspiration into action.

-Wacky Man: The Rise of a Puppeteer is a feature-length documentary from director Anthony Desiato (My Comic Shop DocumentARy, By Spoon!) following Zach as he pursues a career in the puppetry industry.
-The film made its World Premiere at YoFi Fest in October 2016 and is currently available to rent or buy on Vimeo.
+Wacky Man: The Rise of a Puppeteer is a tale of passion and perseverance from director Anthony Desiato following Zach as he pursues a career in the puppetry industry.
+The film made its World Premiere at YoFi Fest in October 2016.
+Watch the full movie FOR FREE on YouTube!